h2oai/tutorials/DriverlessAI/DriverlessAI-Test-Drive-Tutorials/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 Where you will learn how to:

-- Evaluate a DAI model through tools like:
+- Evaluate a Driverless AI model through tools like:
 	- ROC
 	- Prec-Recall
 	- Gain and Lift Charts